 Middlebury Integrated Opportunities

-As part of the Middlebury network of school and programs, the Institute offers undergraduate students access to a tremendous range of educational opportunities.
+As part of the Middlebury network of schools and programs, the Institute offers undergraduate students access to a tremendous range of educational opportunities.